How to report damage and get help after Tuesday’s tornadoes and storms

-AUSTIN, Texas (KIAH) Governor Greg Abbott today urged all Texans impacted by recent severe storms and winter weather to self-report property damage by using the Texas Division of Emergency Management’s (TDEM) iSTAT damage survey, as the damage assessment process begins.
+AUSTIN, Texas (KIAH) — Gov. Greg Abbott urged all Texans impacted by recent severe storms and winter weather to self-report property damage by using the Texas Division of Emergency Management’s (TDEM) iSTAT damage survey, as the damage assessment process begins.

 “The State of Texas is working around the clock to ensure those affected by winter weather and severe storms have the support they need to recover,” said Governor Abbott.
 “I urge all impacted Texans to self-report sustained damage information to iSTAT.
 This is a critical tool for our local and state officials to determine eligibility for federal assistance, identify damage in regions impacted by severe weather, and direct volunteer resources to communities in need.”